raspberrypisig/usb-msd-raspberrypi-multios/README.md

 # usb-msd-raspberrypi-multios

-Use GParted to partition disks (I am using GPT).
+Use GParted to partition disks (Tested with GPT disk).

 First 3 partitions are "special".
 Subsequently, each OS that you want to add is a {FAT32, ext4} pair.